facebook/pyre-check/pysa_tutorial/README.md

    pip3 install pyre-check
    ```

+1. If doing this tutorial with an accompanying lecture, wait for the
-1. Go to the first exercise:
+   presentation to resume.
+If going through on your own, go to the first
+   exercise:

    ```
    cd exercise1